Chihiro Yamanaka

 Chihiro Yamanaka (山中千尋, Yamanaka Chihiro) is a Japanese jazz pianist and composer, born in Kiryū, Gunma Prefecture.
-As of 2012, she was based in New York City.
-She has had more than a dozen albums as a leader, most of them being released by Verve Records.
+As of 2025, she was based in Tokyo.
+She has released more than 20 albums, most of them on Verve Records.

 Career

-Yamanaka studied at the Berklee College of Music and is an alumna of the Betty Carter's Jazz Ahead residency program.
+Yamanaka studied at the Berklee College of Music and is an alumna of Betty Carter's Jazz Ahead residency program at the Kennedy Center.
 She has played and recorded with the New York-based DIVA Jazz Orchestra, led by Sherrie Maricle, but is best known for her small group recordings, which are typically trios and have featured bassists such as Larry Grenadier and Robert Hurst, and drummers such as Jeff Ballard and Jeff "Tain" Watts.